 - A UK institution doing unpaid research.

 - A Special Health Authority, the NHS Commissioning Board, the National Institute for Care and Excellence, the Health and Social Care Information Centre, a Local Health Board, a Health Board or a Special Health Board in Scotland, or a Health and Social Services Board in Northern Ireland.

 - Unpaid service in the UK Parliament.

 Please note: Students on placements are not eligible for Disabled Students Allowances.

 Other financial support for paid placements

-If you are over 25 and working 30 hours or more, you may be eligible for working tax credits.
+If you're over 25 and working 30 hours or more, you may be eligible for working tax credits.
 This can include help with childcare costs.
 Contact the Tax Credit Helpline for a claim form on +44 (0)345 300 3900.

-For help with obtaining a placement, see our Placement web pages.
+For help with obtaining a placement, see our placement section.

 Finance at a glance

 Part of your funding depends on household income.
 So to work out how much you could get, you need to know who is in your household and what income counts.
 View further information on means-tested funding: